-The following summarizes our contractual obligations as of June 30, 2022 that will affect our future liquidity.
-Based on our current operating plan, we plan to satisfy the obligations identified below with cash and cash equivalents as of June 30, 2022.
+The following summarizes our contractual obligations as of September 30, 2022 that will affect our future liquidity.

 We entered into a patent and know-how licensing agreement with BDD Pharma Limited in August 2018.
 See the "Business - Material Agreements" section of our Form 10-K for a description of this agreement.
 We may be required to pay BDD Pharma certain amounts in connection with clinical trial and regulatory milestones.
 The first milestone payment of \$250,000 will likely become due in the next twelve months based on the dosing of the first patient in the Phase 3 fixed-dose pediatric and adolescent safety and efficacy study for CTx-1301.
-This payment is accrued in our June 30, 2022 financial statements.
+This payment is accrued in our September 30, 2022 financial statements.

-We entered into an agreement with a CRO for the Phase 3 fixed-dose pediatric and adolescent safety and efficacy study for CTx-1301, in which we plan to dose the first patient in late 2022.
-We also entered into agreements with a CMO and other third parties for manufacture of the Phase 3 clinical supply of CTx-1301.
+We have signed a letter of intent with a CRO for the Phase 3 adult dose-optimization, onset and duration study for CTx-1301, in which we plan to enroll the first patient in December 2022.
+We have also entered into an agreement with a CRO for the Phase 3 fixed-dose pediatric and adolescent safety and efficacy study for CTx-1301, in which we plan to dose the first patient in mid-2023.
+We have entered into agreements with CMOs and other third parties for manufacture of the Phase 3 clinical supply of CTx-1301.
 These contracts do not contain any minimum purchase commitments and are cancelable by us upon prior written notice.
-Payments due upon cancellation consist only of payments for services provided or expenses incurred, including noncancelable obligations of our service providers, up to the date of cancellation and in some cases, wind-down costs.
+Payments due upon cancellation consist only of payments for services provided or expenses incurred, including noncancelable obligations of our service providers, up to the date of cancellation and in some cases, wind-down costs and restoration costs.
 The exact amount of such obligations is dependent on the timing of termination and the terms of the related agreement and are not known.